Check Image Width, Height and Type before Uploading using JavaScript

 ← PrevNext →

-If, a web application (that you are working on) requires uploading of images (or files), then it is important to do some validations on the files before uploading.
+If a web application (that you are working on) requires uploading of images (or files), then it is important to do some validations on the files before uploading.
 Here in this post, I’ll show how quickly and efficiently you can check the width, height and format of multiple images using plain JavaScript.

 See this demo

-By the way, You can also do this using jQuery.
+By the way, you can also do this using jQuery.

 Along with image width, height and its format, I’ll show you how to check the file’s last modified date.